Many customer experience (CX) advocates are already familiar with the basics of a Net Promoter System®.

 In this case, we are talking about generating revenue, growth, and strategy through your NPS and customer experience program.

 As crucial as it is to measure customer feedback and close the loop, only doing so through monetization ties revenue values to NPS.
 It is the step that companies struggle with the most, so let’s review the different ways companies can impact their bottom line and throw in a few best practices.

 By examining their promoters, passives, and detractors against financial data, companies are able to ascertain the following points:

 - The portion of revenue that is at risk

 - High-priority areas in customer experience to focus on

-- The opportunities that could lead to highest growth
+- The opportunities that could lead to the highest growth

 - Data Access.
 Your company’s NPS champion(s) needs to see and use financial data for the correlation step to succeed.
-If your company’s data is off limits - and most are - to a CX employee, you should aim to make your NPS champion someone that already has data access, or perhaps, recruit someone who will.
+If your company’s data is off limits - and most are - to a CX employee, you should aim to make your NPS champion someone with data access, or perhaps, recruit someone who will.

 - Data Currency.
 The second challenge is the accuracy of the financial data at hand.
 Adding your Net Promoter program to your financial figures can only yield clean results if the data you have can be trusted.